Reference-Free Sampling-Based Model Predictive Control: Introduction

-Sampling-based methods offer an attractive alternative by providing derivative-free optimization that is inherently well-suited to parallel computation.
+Sampling-based methods offer an attractive alternative by providing derivative-free optimization that is well-suited to parallel computation.
 This makes them particularly attractive for trajectory optimization problems with non-smooth dynamics.
-However, naive sampling approaches, such as random search, suffer from poor sampling efficiency a slow convergence rate, and may be unable to converge to accurate solutions.
+However, naive sampling approaches, such as random search, suffer from poor sampling efficiency and slow convergence, and may fail to converge to accurate solutions.
 Advances in sampling-based control over the past few years, particularly Model Predictive Path Integral~(MPPI) control~\cite{theodorou2017mppi}, despite their relative simplicity, have demonstrated promising results by incorporating more advanced sampling strategies and trajectory averaging schemes.

 In this paper, we present a reference-free robotic control framework that challenges the paradigm requiring hand-crafted locomotion patterns.
 While recently introduced sampling-based MPC methods rely on gait references, whether through Raibert heuristics~\cite{alvarezpadilla2024realtimewholebodycontrollegged}, foot swing trajectories~\cite{Turrisi2024OnTB}, or predefined contact sequences~\cite{xue2024fullordersamplingbasedmpctorquelevel}, our approach enables the discovery of emergent locomotion purely from high-level goal specifications within a cost function.
-In summary, the key contributions are: \begin{itemize} \item A sampling-based MPC framework that enables reference-free motion discovery, without reliance on gait priors or offline pre-training. \item A dual-space spline parameterization that jointly samples position and velocity control points, improving exploration and dynamic consistency.
-Constraining endpoint derivatives further allows for bound-preserving rules that prevent overshooting joint limits. \item Demonstration of real-time performance on standard CPU hardware with as few as 30 samples, validated both on a real platform and in a high-fidelity simulator. \end{itemize}
+In summary, the key contributions are: \begin{itemize} \item A sampling-based MPC framework that enables reference-free motion discovery without reliance on gait priors or offline pre-training. \item A cubic Hermite spline parameterization that jointly samples position and velocity control points to improve exploration and dynamic consistency.
+Constraining endpoint derivatives allows for bound-preserving rules that prevent overshooting joint limits. \item Demonstration of real-time performance on standard CPU hardware with as few as 30 samples, validated both on a real platform and in a high-fidelity simulator. \end{itemize}